AMWA-TV/info-006/docs/How To practical examples.md

 }
 ```

-In the response above we can see that the "Stereo gain" member is a block because of its classId of `[1, 1]`.
-That means we can next retrieve the members of the "Stereo gain" block by sending the following JSON formatted command to the NC-01 WebSocket.
+In the response above we can see that the "Receivers block" member is a block because of its classId of `[1, 1]`.
+That means we can next retrieve the members of the "Receivers block" by sending the following JSON formatted command to the NC-01 WebSocket.
 In the JSON command the value of `oid` 31 indicates we are directing this command at the "Stereo gain" object.

 ```json
 {